 Accreditation of Prior Learning (APL)

-A generic term covering the exemption of a student from a module or modules on taught courses at the University on the basis of prior achievement of the relevant learning outcome, whether certificated or by experiential learning.
+APL is a generic term covering the exemption of a student from a module or modules on taught courses at the university on the basis of prior achievement of the relevant learning outcome, whether certificated or by experiential learning.
 Wittenborg has systems in place to provide exemptions in EC credits for much of the programme based on Prior Learning, both in education and in the workplace.

 There are two types of exemption available:

 APCL: Accreditation of Prior Certificated Learning - Credit Transfer

 Students can apply for exemptions from modules based on evidence of learning formally assessed through certificated awards.
 Such applications will only be granted following a satisfactory mapping of learning outcomes for the modules and course aims for which exemption is sought.
 This will require an applicant to provide a portfolio of evidence.
 For non-Dutch nationals a student’s portfolio is sent to the NUFFIC for certificate evaluation in terms of Dutch Higher Education.